 The 296 took a total of 12 hours to build.

 The filter topology is designed around three cascaded single op-amp multiple feedback bandpass filters in a stagger tuned configuration.
 Each of the filters is a small frequency offset from the next to get a wide and flat passband with steep slopes.
-You tune each bandpass for maximum output at its specific frequency so there are three trimmers per channel except for the <100 Hz channel.
-To adjust the frequency trimmers I setup my MSO4054 4 channel scope with channel 1 with frequency measurement on the input, channel 2 on the comb odd output, channel 3 on the comb even output, and channel 4 on the individual envelope CV outputs.
-I simply then dialed in the frequency and adjusted the appropriate trimmer.
-There is a nice calculator for this single op-amp multiple feedback bandpass filter at sim.okawa-denshi.jp/en/OPttool.php.
+You adjust each of the three filters for maximum output at their specific frequency.

 There is a regular pattern to follow for calibration.
-First, monitor the EF output with a DC voltmeter and adjust the EF trim to as close to 0V as you can get.
-Then monitor the channel output with a scope, set the input frequency to what is shown for Trim #1 and adjust, then set the frequency for Trim #2 and adjust, and then set the frequency for Trim #3 and adjust.
-Then go to the second channel on that card.
+Set the input frequency to what is shown for Trim #1 and adjust, then set the frequency for Trim #2 and adjust, and then set the frequency for Trim #3 and adjust.
+Then repeat for the second channel on that card.
 You soon learn the pattern of adjusting the lowest trimmer, then moving up two, then moving up two, then going to the next to the lowest trimmer, then moving up two, then moving up two.
-I kept a marker on the card I was adjusting so I didn't venture to either side.
+I kept a marker on the card I was adjusting so I didn't venture to either side which is easy to do.
 Calibration is pretty quick.